1sanemax/Lunar-PSR-Enhancement/README.md

 ## 📄 License

-This project is open-source and available under the Apache 2.0 License.
+This project is open-source and available under the Apache License 2.0.

 ---